nubahaahsan/nubahaahsan.github.io/index.md

 # 👋 Hello!

-I'm **Nubaha Ahsan**, a student of Behavioral Neuroscience & Data Science at Northeastern University.
+I'm **Nubaha Ahsan**, a Data Science and Behavioral Neuroscience student at Northeastern University.
+I am graduating in December 2026.

 ## 📄 Resume